DestinyG-beep/Database-project/README.md

    pipenv install
    ```

-5. **In the terminal of either your editor or your virtual environment, set up the working environment for this application
+5. **In the terminal of either your editor or your virtual environment, set up the working environment for this application;
     ```bash
    pipenv shell
    ```